 About the Parkinson Research Foundation

-The Parkinson Research Foundation is a nonprofit health organization providing Parkinson’s research, advocacy.
+The Parkinson Research Foundation (PRF) is a nonprofit health organization providing Parkinson’s research, advocacy, education and services.
 PRF is an IRS recognized 501(c)3 organization, and contributions are tax-deductible to the extent permitted by law.

-The MISSION of the PARKINSON RESEARCH FOUNDATION is to find a cure for Parkinson’s disease through funding research, while providing education and services that improve the quality of life TODAY for Parkinson patients and their caregivers.
+The MISSION of the PARKINSON RESEARCH FOUNDATION is to help find a cure for Parkinson’s disease through funding research, while providing education and services that improve the quality of life today for Parkinson patients and their caregivers.